nirajanconestoga/Software_Engineering_Principle_GroupProject/Mental_Health_Support.md

 - Add a streak counter or XP system for continued engagement.
 - Display motivational messages on completion.
 - Allow users to view learning milestones anonymously.

+#### Sub-Issue 6: Measure Impact on Literacy and Stigma

+**Priority:** 🟢 Low
+**Goal:** Assess if platform tools are reducing stigma and improving knowledge.
+**Tasks:**

+- Conduct pre- and post-intervention quizzes.
+- Analyze forum sentiment with NLP.
+- Share anonymous success stories or testimonials.